lynrco/lynr.co/README.md

 processing development you will also need to run the queue workers.
 The specific commands are:

-1. `bundle exec ./bin/shotgun` for the web server
+1. `bundle exec rake lynr:local` for the web server
 1. `bundle exec guard -g assets` or `grunt watch` for asset compilation. `grunt watch` will generate source maps to show which .less file the styles came from.
 1. `bundle exec guard -g rspec` for spec running
-1. `bundle exec rake worker:all` for queue workers
+1. `bundle exec rake lynr:workers` for queue workers

 If you did the above and set up the external dependencies correctly you should now have a server up and running.
 Point a browser to